Developer coding guidelines Jun 17, 2009 / Updated: May 18, 2013

 Zenphoto's PHPDoc reference is on the main zenphoto.org site.

-Instructions for how to form comments for functions and variables can be found on PHPDoc's site here.
+Instructions for how to format comments for functions and variables can be found on PHPDoc's site here.
 Or take a look at Zenphoto's code for examples.

 Also don't forget to comment other parts outside the PHPdoc comment blocks if necessary.